mbeckdev/mbeckdev/README.md

 ### Hi there 👋
-🌱 I'm Michelle, a software engineer focusing on JavaScript and React and currently working through The Odin Project because they have a ton of awesome projects.
+🌱 I'm Michelle, a software engineer focusing on JavaScript and React.

+I'm currently working through The Odin Project because they have a ton of awesome projects.

 ## 🔭 Latest exciting project:
+- [(advent-calendar)](https://mbeckdev.github.io/advent-calendar/) - [code](https://github.com/mbeckdev/advent-calendar) An advent calendar of silly website links. - Just for fun

+## 📫 How to reach me:
+- @mbeckdev on Twitter

+## 🔭 Older exciting projects:
+- [(memory-card)](https://mbeckdev.github.io/memory-card/) - [code](https://github.com/mbeckdev/memory-card) A memory game where the cards get shuffled - made with React hooks
 - [(cv-project)](https://mbeckdev.github.io/cv-project/) - [code](https://github.com/mbeckdev/cv-project) Create a resume/cv by entering info.
 Made with React!

-## 📫 How to reach me: @mbeckdev on Twitter

-## 🔭 Older exciting projects:
 - [(An annoying button game)](https://mbeckdev.github.io/javascript-mini-projects/) - [code](https://github.com/mbeckdev/mbeckdev.github.io) An annoying button game.
 A silly project.
 - A couple tiny tiny CRUD apps to practice React with class components and with functional components with Hooks
   - [(tiny-crud-class-components)](https://mbeckdev.github.io/tiny-crud-class-components/) and here's the [code](https://github.com/mbeckdev/tiny-crud-class-components)